Kinto/kinto/docs/permissions.rst

 They are two kind of permissions on an object:

-- **readonly**: It means that the given user or group of users have got read only access to the object
+- **read**: It means that the given user or group of users have got read only access to the object
-- **readwrite**: It means that the given user or group of users have got read and write access to the object.
+- **write**: It means that the given user or group of users have got read and write access to the object.

-A **readonly** access let the user read all the attributes of the object.
+A **read** access let the user read all the attributes of the object.

-A **readwrite** access let the user read, update and delete any attributes of the object.
+A **write** access let the user read, update and delete any attributes of the object.

 Buckets